 As you shop for outdoor speakers, the first thing you’ll want to look for is weather-proofing.
-Outdoor speakers should be completely weatherproof or at least rated IPX7 or above.
+Outdoor speakers should be at least partially water-resistant, and if you want to leave them outside all the time, they should be fully waterproof with an IPX7 rating.
 The next thing you’ll want to consider is how the speakers will be connected.
 Many outdoor speakers are wired, so you’ll need a power source.
 If that’s not doable in your backyard or patio, then you will want to concentrate on portable Bluetooth speakers.

 Next, think about how big your space is and what kind of volume level you’ll require.
 If you have a small patio or mainly want music for dinner parties, a smaller set of outdoor speakers may be perfectly adequate.
 But if you have a large suburban backyard or want to host crowded dance parties, you may want to shop for larger speakers with more audio capacity.

-Last but not least, there’s cost to consider.
+Last but not least, there’s cost.
 Outdoor speakers can get pricey, as they need to be tough and rugged enough to withstand the elements.
 You can still find great sets at any budget level.
 Note that Bluetooth speakers are generally going to be more expensive.

 For the best outdoor speakers, we look at a number of factors.
 We start with audio quality: how bass, mid-range, treble and vocals sound.
 Are they balanced?
 What kind of woofer, midrange driver and tweeter do the speakers have?
 We also look at size and range to determine how the outdoor speaker will sound in different settings, from a large backyard to a smaller patio or deck.
 Will the speaker be able to fill various areas or are they better in certain set-ups?

 Next, since these are outdoor speakers, we have to take weatherproofing into consideration.
 Are they temperature and water resistant?
 Does the speaker’s housing ward off against bugs and dust?
-Other factors include how easy it is to mount the speakers and to use any included features like smart technology.
+Other factors include how easy it is to mount/install the speakers along with using any smart technology features.